userfrosting/learn/pages/01.quick-start/docs.md

     category: docs
 ---

->>>>> This quick start guide only scartch the surface of installing UserFrosting on your development environment.
-This guide is aimed at experienced developer.
+>>>>> This quick start guide is aimed at experienced PHP developers who already have a development environment set up.
 Head over to the [Installation Chapter](/installation) for the complete guide.

+UserFrosting is a free, open-source jumping-off point for building user-centered web applications with PHP and Javascript.
+It comes with a sleek, modern interface, basic user account features, and an administrative user management system - all fully functioning out of the box.

+>>>> This is the documentation for UserFrosting 4.
+If you are looking for documentation for previous versions of UserFrosting, please see [here](http://v3.userfrosting.com).

 ## Server Requirements